 Interested in the topic of drinking alcohol and heart health?
 You’ve come to the right place.
-Here you can read descriptions of scientific studies on the subject and find other resources.
+Here you can read facts on the subject and find other resources.

-Beer, wine and distilled spirits appear to have the same general health and longevity benefits.
-Spirits include rum, vodka, tequila, gin, whiskey, and similar drinks.
+Beer, wine and distilled spirits (liquor) appear to have the same health and long life benefits.

 The benefits come basically from the alcohol itself.
 And standard drinks of beer, wine, and spirits have the same amount of pure alcohol.
 That is, six-tenths of one ounce each.